 We have detailed reviews on the Medellin Guru website of all of the above best Colombian restaurants.
 You can click on the link in the heading of each of the best Colombian restaurants listed above to find these restaurant reviews.
 And the reviews include detailed information about the food menu and drink menu of each restaurant with prices.

-I eaten at well over 40 different Colombian restaurants in the Medellín metro area in the over eight years I have lived in the city.
-And with the help of my Colombian wife we chose our nine favorite Colombian restaurants for this list of the best Colombian restaurants in Medellín and the Aburrá Valley.
+I eaten at well over 40 different Colombian restaurants in the Medellín metro area.
+And with the help of my Colombian wife we chose our eight favorite Colombian restaurants for this list of the best Colombian restaurants in Medellín and the Aburrá Valley.

 However, I haven’t tried every Colombian restaurant in the metro area, as there are literally hundreds of them.
 So, if you know of a very good Colombian restaurant that you think belongs on this best Colombian restaurants list, please leave a comment below.

 We are happy to try out additional Colombian restaurants and will update this list if we find other good Colombian restaurants.

 What is your favorite Colombian restaurant in Medellín?

 Sign up for the Free Medellin Guru Newsletter – You can see all of the previous Medellin Guru weekly email newsletters and sign up here.

 Editors note: updated on August 12, 2019 with current menu prices at El Rancherito.

 Editors note: updated on February 15, 2020 with current menu prices at Ajiacos y Mondongos.